adorsys/keycloak-ssi-deployment/Readme.md

 Checkout this project.

-## Checkout, Download, and Deploy Keycloak
+## Checkout, Build, and Deploy Keycloak

 ### Prerequisites